blawson69/LootGenerator/README.md

 As with the Spell tables, these are simple lists of items based on the DMG tables.
 There are five levels based on perceived value with the headings in all caps followed by a colon.
 First level has the heading of "LEVEL 1:" and so on.

 #### Formatting Guidelines
-- Avoid commas in your custom Item names.
-They are used to separate items in the generated list of items.
+- **Do not use commas in your custom Item names.** They are used to separate items in the generated list of items.
 You will notice that default Item names that contain commas in the DMG tables have been modified to remove them.
 For instance, "Shield, +1" has been changed to "+1 Shield".
-- Avoid parenthesis.
-These are used by LootGenerator to denote multiples of items.
+- **Do not use parenthesis.** These are used by LootGenerator to denote multiples of items.
 Three Potions of Healing are generated as "Potion of Healing (3)."
 If an item has options, use a hyphen instead, i.e. "Ioun Stone - Protection."
-- Avoid the use of all replacement variable and syntax characters (:, |, %, @, $, ~).
+- **Do not use characters** used as replacement variable and syntax indicators (:, |, %, @, $, ~).

 ---
 _This script and its contents are permissible under the Wizards of the Coast's [Fan Content Policy](https://company.wizards.com/fancontentpolicy).
 Portions of the data used are property of and © Wizards of the Coast LLC._